JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8026 days**.

-And here is a just a random fact -  **Halifax, Nova Scotia, Canada has the largest bar per capita than anywhere else in the world**.
+And here is a just a random fact -  **For the blockbuster movie "The Terminator," O.J.
+Simpson was considered to play the role of the Terminator, but producers did not choose him as they thought he would not be taken seriously**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)